Benefits and debt advice

 This benefit is provided by the Scottish Government.
 It replaces Disability Living Allowance (DLA) for children which is provided by the Department of Work and Pensions (DWP).

 If you are currently in receipt of DLA for children you do not need to apply for Child Disability Payment.
-Social Security Scotland will transfer you over, they will contact you before it happens.
+Social Security Scotland will contact you and arrange to transfer you over.

 You can find more information and eligibility on Child Disability Payment on the Scottish Government website.